henrietta-k/adapt-learning-wiki/Core-modules.md

 * Remove all currently active views.
 * Show a loading status.
 * Set contentObjects to visited.
-* Set Adapt.currentLocation to the current "_id" being passed in.
-Add a class to the "#wrapper" element based upon location, either 'location-content' or 'location-menu'.
+* Set Adapt.location object to the current "_id" being passed in.
+Add a class to the "#wrapper" element based upon location.
-* Search through the contentObjects collection and find the model with that "_id" and render either a menu or a page.
+* Search through the contentObjects collection and find the model with that "_id".
+Then render either a menu or a page.

-The ``navigateToParent`` function finds the parent item of the current content object, and navigates to it.
-Using this function, 'upward' navigation of a course can be achieved - i.e. navigation between the current content and it's parent.
-The function is triggered by the ``navigation:menu`` event - currently, NavigationView triggers this event when the navigation menu icon is clicked.

-When plugins use their own routers it's important to update the Adapt.currentLocation, class and attributes on the #wrapper.
-A plugin can do this by triggering this event:
+The ``navigateToPreviousRoute`` method mimics the back button of the browser whilst keeping the user within an Adapt course.
+This is the default way Adapt routes but can be overwritten like this:

 ```
-// Syntax: Adapt.trigger('router:updateLocation', locationObject);
-Adapt.trigger('router:updateLocation', {location:'my-plugin-name', id:'my-plugin-name-id'});
+// Using locked attributes a plugin can change the default navigation
+// Set _canNavigate to false
+Adapt.router.set('_canNavigate', false, {pluginName: '_pageLevelProgress'});

+// Listen to navigation event and add custom navigation
+Adapt.on('navigation:backButton', function() {
+    // Always navigate to the course menu
+    Backbone.history.navigate('#', {trigger:true});
+});
 ```

-The ``locationObject`` above allows just the location key and value to be passed on.
-By doing this the ``id`` will be the same as the ``location`` value.

-By setting this you are updating Adapt.currentLocation to the id, adding a class of location-[location] and a data attribute of data-location of the location.
-Plugins should not be adding classes to the #wrapper element.
+Plugins should not be adding classes to the #wrapper element as they get removed by the router - instead we suggest adding them to the HTML element.

 ### <a name="device"></a>Device